The metaverse is all over the news these days, so you’ve likely felt at least a little curious about it at some point.

 Recall that there are several different paths into the metaverse, with each offering something unique.
 Below are just a few of the platforms you can use to enter the metaverse and what they offer:

-VIVERSE VIVERSE.com is a great starting point for your metaverse journey.
+VIVERSE.com is a great starting point for your metaverse journey.
 You can create multiple metaverse avatars for different occasions, meet up with others in 3D environments, link a crypto wallet to manage your inventory with, and purchase digital assets – all from your device’s web browser.
 For more graphically complex Worlds, a VR headset or PC is recommended, but there are still plenty of areas you can explore on your phone.
-It’s also possible to build a World of your own in VIVERSE and create a digital showcase with your art, music, documents, and more.
+It’s also possible to build your own World in VIVERSE and showcase your work there.
+Your organization can even create a branded virtual campus via VIVERSE for Business.

 How can I choose the right metaverse?